srinivas914/Project_JustEat/Answers to technical questions.md

 2. What do you think is the most interesting trend in test automation?

-	Ans:	(a).
+	Ans:	-(a).
 Enhancement through DevOps
-			(b).
+		-(b).
 Self healing Test Automation and Hyper Automation using AI and Machine learning concepts

 3. How would you implement test automation in a legacy application?
 Have you ever had to do this?